 Machine Distribution Clerks in Corporate Mail Rooms

 Working as an MDC in the corporate mail room offers different challenges than the parcel delivery industry.
 For instance, mail room MDCs often stuff envelopes with designated information and then seal, address and deliver the envelopes throughout the corporation or to a third-party shipping company.
 Mail room MDCs also open incoming mail to assign priority to each letter based on company guidelines.
-According to the BLS, job positions for mail clerks and mail machine operators were expected to decrease between 2014 and 2024, with the decline being 19%.
-The BLS reported that the median annual salary for these positions, as of 2015, was $28,570.
+According to the BLS, job positions for mail clerks and mail machine operators were expected to decrease between 2018 and 2028.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $60,110 or more per year, whereas the bottom 10th percentile earned $35,230 or less per year.

 According to several job postings on Careerbuilder.com, listed during November 2010, MDCs spend most of their day collecting, sorting and distributing mail throughout the entire office building.
 MDCs use computers and the Internet to discuss mailing needs with management, fellow employees and commercial shipping agencies.
 Some companies have MDCs travel off-site to deliver and pick up packages from clients, sister companies or third-party vendors.